foss-for-synopsys-dwc-arc-processors/tensorflow/tensorflow/lite/micro/examples/person_detection/README.md

 ### **Deploy on ARC VPX processor**

-The [embARC MLI Library 2.0](https://github.com/foss-for-synopsys-dwc-arc-processors/embarc_mli/tree/Release_2.0_EA) support (as experimental feature) allows to run TFLM library and examples on ARC VPX platform.
-General information and instructions on using embARC MLI Library 2.0 with TensorFlow Lite Micro can be found in the common [ARC targets description](/tensorflow/lite/micro/tools/make/targets/arc/README.md).
+The [embARC MLI Library 2.0](https://github.com/foss-for-synopsys-dwc-arc-processors/embarc_mli/tree/Release_2.0_EA) enables TFLM library and examples to be used with the ARC VPX processor.
+This is currently an experimental feature.
+General information and instructions on using embARC MLI Library 2.0 with TFLM can be found in the common [ARC targets description](/tensorflow/lite/micro/tools/make/targets/arc/README.md).

 ### Initial Setup

-Follow the instructions on the
-[Custom ARC EM/HS/VPX Platform](/tensorflow/lite/micro/tools/make/targets/arc/README.md#Custom-ARC-EMHSVPX-Platform) section to get and install all required tools for work with ARC VPX Processor.
+Follow the instructions in the [Custom ARC EM/HS/VPX Platform](/tensorflow/lite/micro/tools/make/targets/arc/README.md#Custom-ARC-EMHSVPX-Platform) section to get and install all the required tools for working with the ARC VPX Processor.

 ### Generate Example Project